-Families are welcome to participate in the mixing and molding process to create the Reef feature.
+Families are welcome to participate in the mixing and molding process to create the Reef placement.
 Small memories may be added as well.
 Families have added an angel, a $100 casino chip, notes, and even a mermaid bottle opener to the mix.
 Children have left handprints in the cement mold.

-- Deployment: The feature is deployed to the Memorial Reef™.
-The family is welcome to participate by observing from the boat, diving, and even, when safe and appropriate, participating in adding the feature to its final location within the Reef structure.
+- Deployment: The placement is deployed to the Neptune Memorial Reef.
+The family is welcome to participate by observing from the boat, diving, and even, when safe and appropriate, participating in adding the placement to its final location within the Reef structure.

 - A copper plaque with the name of the deceased, life dates and personal tribute is placed on the Reef feature.